Published: February 16, 2026 | Video Duration: 12:52 min | Market Report

 Devon Energy & Coterra Energy: The Year's Biggest Upstream Deal

-Devon Energy (DVN) and Coterra Energy (CTRA) have announced an all-stock merger valued at approximately $73 billion, creating the third-largest independent US oil and gas producer.
+Devon Energy Analysis (DVN) and Coterra Energy (CTRA) have announced an all-stock merger valued at approximately $73 billion, creating the third-largest independent US oil and gas producer.
 The deal follows the consolidation wave that began with Exxon/Pioneer and Chevron/Hess in 2023/24.
 Devon contributes premier Permian Basin assets, while Coterra adds Marcellus gas production and geographic diversification.

 Both companies are known for shareholder-friendly capital allocation.
-Devon's fixed-plus-variable dividend framework currently yields approximately 4–5%, while Coterra runs a similar program.
+Devon's fixed-plus-variable dividend cut risk framework currently yields approximately 4–5%, while Coterra runs a similar program.
 Management expects annual synergies exceeding $500 million, which should ultimately flow through to enhanced shareholder returns.
 The combined entity will have the scale to compete with the majors on capital efficiency while maintaining the production discipline that has characterized independent E&Ps since the shale revolution's second act.

 - For dividend investors: The merger combines two strong dividend payers with complementary asset bases